greasemonkey/greasemonkey/doc/Messages.md

     within the data property and so on go here.

 All message should specify `JSON.parse()`-able bodies, and always with a `name` parameter for dispatching.
-Additional values are documented per messsage name below.
+Additional values are documented per message name below.

+# EnabledChanged
+Sent by: `bg/is-enabled.js`.

+Sent whenever the global enabled status changes.

+* `enabled` boolean, the new status (true = enabled, false = disabled).

+# EnabledQuery
+Received by: `bg/is-enabled.js`.

+Send with no data, responds with a boolean: the new status (true = enabled, false = disabled).

+# EnabledSet
+Received by: `bg/is-enabled.js`.

+Send this to set the global enabled status.

+* `enabled` boolean, the new status (true = enabled, false = disabled).

+# EnabledToggle
+Received by: `bg/is-enabled.js`.

+Send this to toggle the global enabled status.
+No data.

 # ListUserScripts
 Received by: `bg/user-script-registry.js`.